Pinot Noir

 Official Regulation: Geographical Indications (Wine Australia)

-• Characteristics: Elegant, fine tannins, bright acidity; red fruits, earth, spice; demonstrates Australia can produce world-class Pinot Noir
+- Characteristics: Elegant, fine tannins, bright acidity; red fruits, earth, spice; demonstrates Australia’s quality potential for Pinot Noir

 Common Enological Issues